ivyrecords11/winter-scarf-pilot-write/README.markdown

   : stack of old codes

 - **physical_models**
-  : xml models tha can be dragged and dropped into mujoco simulator (install from https://mujoco.org/)
+  : xml models tha can be dragged and dropped into mujoco simulator (install from mujoco website)

 - pytorch
   : build for using xpu (Intel GPU of personal laptop)